-The Director is the delegated authority to process applications which are not contested (i.e. supported by all relevant departments and external agencies, and with no public concerns outstanding).
-In this instance, a draft Telecommunications Facility Development Agreement will be prepared for review and execution by the Proponent, the Owner, and the City.
-Once the Development Agreement has been executed (signed by the Owner, Facility Provider and the City), the Director will prepare a letter of concurrence to be sent to ISED Canada and copied to the Proponent.
+The Director is the delegated authority to process Applications which are not contested (i.e. supported by all relevant departments and external agencies, and with no public concerns outstanding).
+In this instance, a draft Telecommunications Facility Development Agreement (Development Agreement) will be prepared for review by the Proponent and Owner.
+Once reviewed, the final Development Agreement will be prepared for execution by the Proponent, the Owner, and the City.
+Once the Development Agreement has been executed (signed by the Owner, Proponent and the City), the Development Agreement will be registered on title, and the Director will prepare a letter of concurrence to be sent to ISED Canada and the Proponent.
+Where the Owner is the City, the Province or the Federal Government, a Development Agreement will not be required (e.g. treated as a 'plans only' concurrence).